Tauri

 Real Talk

-Tauri is a framework for building desktop applications using web frontends (any framework) with a Rust backend.
-It leverages the OS native webview (WebKit, WebView2) instead of bundling Chromium, resulting in binaries under 10MB and significantly lower resource usage than Electron.
+Tauri is an open-source framework for building lightweight desktop applications using web frontends (any framework) with a Rust backend.
+It uses the platform's native webview (WebKit on macOS, WebView2 on Windows, WebKitGTK on Linux) instead of bundling Chromium, resulting in dramatically smaller binaries and lower memory usage.
+The Rust backend provides system-level access, security sandboxing, and native performance.
+Tauri 2.0 adds mobile support (iOS/Android).

 When You'll Hear This